damadenacar/flutter.linear_timer/README.md

 - __color__: The foreground color (i.e. the color that represents the elapsed time).
 - __backgroundColor__: The background color (i.e. the color that represents the whole time).
 - __minHeight__: The minimal height for the widget.

+### The LinearTimerController to control the timer

+The controller is used to control when the timer starts, stop the timer, the current value, etc. Moreover, if used as part of the state in a `StatefulWidget`, it keeps the values between rebuilds.

+If offers the attribute:
+- __value__: used to get the percentage value for the animation (between 0 and 1).

+It also offers the next methods:
+- __dispose()__: Used to free resources.
+- __reset()__: Resets the timer (it will continue running if it was before calling reset).
+- __start({bool restart = false})__: Starts the timer if it has been stopped before.
+If _restart_ is set to `true`, it will restart the timer from the beginning.
+- __stop()__: Stops the timer if it has been started before.